datagrok-ai/public/help/deploy/complete-setup/configure-auth.md

 ### Google authentication

 1. On the left **Sidebar** go to **Settings** > **Users and Sessions**.
 Authentication settings page appears
-2. Enable *Google authentication* to use the Google Oauth method
+2. To use the Google Oauth method enable *Google authentication*
-3. Set *Google Client Id*.
-You can get it from [Google](https://developers.google.com/identity/oauth2/web/guides/get-google-api-clientid)
+3. Set *Google Client Id* obtained from [Google](https://developers.google.com/identity/oauth2/web/guides/get-google-api-clientid)
 4. Make sure the correct **Web Root** is set in the left **Sidebar** > **Settings** > **Admin** section

 ### Facebook authentication

 1. On the left **Sidebar** go to **Settings** > **Users and Sessions**.
 Authentication settings page appears
-2. Enable *Facebook authentication* to use the Facebook Oauth method
+2. To use the Facebook Oauth method enable *Facebook authentication*
-3. Set *Facebook Client Id* and *Facebook Secret* if applicable.
-You can get it from [Facebook](https://help.vtex.com/tutorial/adding-a-client-id-and-a-client-secret-to-log-in-with-facebook--3R7rzXWG1GswWOIkYyy8SO)
+3. Set *Facebook Client Id* and *Facebook Secret*  obtained from [Facebook](https://help.vtex.com/tutorial/adding-a-client-id-and-a-client-secret-to-log-in-with-facebook--3R7rzXWG1GswWOIkYyy8SO)
 4. Make sure the correct **Web Root** is set in the left **Sidebar** > **Settings** > **Admin** section

 ### Github authentication

 1. On the left **Sidebar** go to **Settings** > **Users and Sessions**.
 Authentication settings page appears
-2. Enable *GitHub authentication* to use the Facebook Oauth method
+2. To use the GitHub Oauth method enable *GitHub authentication*
-3. Set *GitHub Client Id* and *GitHub Secret* if applicable.
-You can get it from [GiHub](https://episyche.com/blog/how-to-create-oauth-client-id-and-client-secret-for-github)
+3. Set *GitHub Client Id* and *GitHub Secret* obtained from [GiHub](https://episyche.com/blog/how-to-create-oauth-client-id-and-client-secret-for-github)
 4. Make sure the correct **Web Root** is set in the left **Sidebar** > **Settings** > **Admin** section

 ## OpenID authentication